ansys/openapi-common/doc/source/api/index.rst

 Exceptions and warnings
 =======================

-This section summarizes OpenAPI-Common attributes.
+This section summarizes OpenAPI-Common exceptions and warnings.

 .. autosummary::
    :toctree: _autosummary